tensorflow/tfjs-models/coco-ssd/README.md

 ```

 ### via NPM
+__Note__: The following shows how to use coco-ssd npm to transpile for web
+deployment, not an example on how to use coco-ssd in the node env.

 ```js
 // Note: Require the cpu and webgl backend and add them to package.json as peer dependencies.